2025 Most Affordable Online Psychiatric-Mental Health NP Programs

 • Total cost: $26,080 + fees

-The University of South Alabama offers an online master of science program in nursing with a specialization in psychiatric mental health nurse practitioner preparing graduates to provide psychiatric mental healthcare to those in need of psychiatric services.
-All students in this online specialty will be required to attend one mandatory virtual Clinical Skills Intensive (CSI) during the fall term.
+The University of South Alabama offers an online master of science nursing program specializing in psychiatric-mental health nurse practitioner preparing graduates to provide psychiatric-mental healthcare to those in need of psychiatric services.
+All students in this online specialty must attend one mandatory virtual Clinical Skills Intensive (CSI) during the fall term.

 • Cost per credit (out-of-state): $594 per credit + fees